Canada ELT Mandate

 With any mandate, waiting until the last year and especially the last months of the year before the mandate is enforced comes with a few common risks to keep in mind when deciding upon a date to make the upgrade.

-First, product and installation availability.
+Product and installation availability.

-Third, Legacy Support.
+Legacy ELT Support.

-The older 121.5 MHz have been discontinued years ago and supporting an old product with batteries and repair becomes very costly for the manufacturer as well as the aircraft owner.
-If a manufacturer discontinues support for the equipment, your aircraft could be grounded until a new ELT can be installed.
-Additionally, a general rule of thumb should always be the older the product, the more expensive support and replacement parts become.
+A general rule of thumb should always be the older the product, the more expensive support and replacement parts become.
 The cost to replace a 121.5 MHz ELT battery can range as high as $200-$250 every 2 years, while a new 406 MHz ELT comes with a 5-year user replaceable battery which will save you more money in the long run by upgrading today.

-Frequently Asked Questions about the new 2020 Canadian ELT Mandate:
+Frequently Asked Questions about the new Canadian ELT Mandate:

 Who does the new Canadian ELT Requirement Effect?